Trevor Bayne: 2015–2018: Roush Fenway Racing

 To start off 2016, Bayne would finish 28th in the Daytona 500.
-The next week at Atlanta, Bayne surprised many fans by qualifying 4th, but finished 22nd.
-In the following weeks, he finished 17th at Las Vegas, 23rd at Phoenix, 20th at Auto Club Speedway, 27th at Martinsville, 15th at Texas (after a fuel mileage gamble), and then a 5th-place finish at Bristol (getting his first top-5 of the year).
-The next week at Richmond he would finish 17th.
-The next week at Talladega, Bayne would have yet another strong race, as he would lead several laps and finish 10th.
+The next week at Atlanta, Bayne surprised many fans by qualifying 4th but finished 22nd.
+In the following weeks, he finished seventeenth at Las Vegas, 23rd at Phoenix, twentieth at Auto Club Speedway, 27th at Martinsville, fifteenth at Texas (after a fuel mileage gamble), and then a fifth-place finish at Bristol (getting his first top-five of the year).
+The next week at Richmond, he would finish seventeenth.
+The next week at Talladega, Bayne would have yet another strong race, as he would lead several laps and finish tenth.
 The next week at Kansas, he qualified 10th but ended up blowing a tire and finished 25th.
-The next week at Dover, his strong races would continue, when he finished 10th.
-The following week at Pocono, Bayne finished 25th place.
-The next week at Michigan, he finished 13th place.
-The next week at Sonoma, Bayne finished 15th place.
-The next week at Daytona, Bayne scored his third career top-5 finish with a 3rd place outing.
-The next week at Kentucky, it would come down to a fuel mileage race and Bayne would conserve enough fuel to finish 11th.
+The next week at Dover, his strong races would continue, when he finished tenth.
+The following week at Pocono, Bayne finished in 25th place.
+The next week at Michigan, he finished in 13th place.
+The next week at Sonoma, Bayne finished in fifteenth place.
+The next week at Daytona, Bayne scored his third career top-five finish with a third-place outing.
+The next week at Kentucky, it would come down to a fuel mileage race, and Bayne would conserve enough fuel to finish eleventh.
 The next week at New Hampshire, Bayne would finish 23rd.
-The next week at Indianapolis, Bayne would be involved in a wreck with Clint Bowyer on a Green-White-Checkered attempt and finish 30th.
+The next week at Indianapolis, Bayne would be involved in a wreck with Clint Bowyer on a green-white-checkered attempt and finish 30th.

 It was announced on November 30, 2016, that Liberty National Insurance would become a sponsor for Bayne and the No. 6 car.

-In February 2017, Bayne picked up his first top ten finish of the season at the 2017 Daytona 500.
-He ran as high as third and finished 10th.
-At the 2017 Brickyard 400, Bayne had a fantastic race that ultimately was his nearest-miss of his entire career.
+In February 2017, Bayne picked up his first top-ten finish of the season at the 2017 Daytona 500.
+He ran as high as third and finished tenth.
+At the 2017 Brickyard 400, Bayne had a fantastic race that ultimately was his nearest miss of his entire career.
 Thanks to a strategy call by Matt Puccia, Bayne moved up in the standings to fourth and was in a position to take the lead from Brad Keselowski when Keselowski, Kasey Kahne, and Jimmie Johnson pitted.
-His strategy was first thwarted by a caution that came out as soon as he took the lead, and after slipping in the standings from a pit stop found himself running fourth again.
-Bayne was about to take the lead on a restart, but got collected in an accident involving him, Ryan Blaney, Joey Logano and a few other cars.
+His strategy was first thwarted by a caution that came out as soon as he took the lead, and after slipping in the standings from a pit stop, he found himself running fourth again.
+Bayne was about to take the lead on a restart, but got collected in an accident involving him, Ryan Blaney, Joey Logano, and a few other cars.
 In a post-race interview, Bayne said, "I've never been more upset after a loss in my entire racing career.
-I say every week we give it all we have and we do it for God's glory and trust him with the results whether they're good or bad.
+I say every week we give it all we have and we do it for God's glory and trust him with the results, whether they're good or bad.
 It's hard to understand, but it hurts."
-Fellow driver Denny Hamlin blamed Bayne for the restart, though it showed that it was not Bayne's fault and later said to his crew that "He can't wait till his sponsorship money runs out".
+Fellow driver Denny Hamlin blamed Bayne for the restart, though it showed that it was not Bayne's fault, and later said to his crew, "He can't wait till his sponsorship money runs out".